-Oral iron supplements may cause constipation, resulting in fewer bowel movements or stools that are difficult to pass.
+Oral iron supplements may cause or worsen constipation, by making stools harder.
 A doctor can advise about supplementary iron and any gastrointestinal side effects.

 Constipation affects around